Wellbeing apps frequently asked questions

 We recognise it is important to support staff to look after their health and wellbeing, whilst supporting patients and their family.
 The NHS achieves extraordinary things for patients, but this is only possible if the safety, health and wellbeing of our people is recognised as a key priority.
 So, we have put together a health and wellbeing offer which includes access to a number of psychological (mental health) support apps.
-We want to be able to support our staff during the Covid-10 outbreak and in the recovery phase, helping them feel in control of managing their own mental health and wellbeing.
+We want to be able to support our staff and help them to feel in control of managing their own mental health and wellbeing.
 Our varied health and wellbeing support is here and here to stay.
 The support is here for you to access whenever you need it and can be revisited if you need further help.

 If you would like help with your sleep, managing your anxiety or support in taking a moment to be mindful, you can download or access any of the apps using your NHS email account to register.